Haide-He/Trace4J/docs/source/manual.md

 ### Overview

 The **Web-based GUI** provides an interactive environment for exploring and analyzing trace results.
-It is built atop **Perfetto UI**, offering hierarchical and temporal insights into Java method instance-level performance.
+It is built atop **Perfetto UI**, offering hierarchical and temporal insights into Java function instance-level performance.

 ### Launch GUI